luizbfreitas/delayed_MTS/README.md

 I used Tkinter to build this software.

-To use it you will need a folder with images (300 x 162 pixels) you will show in matching to sample trials.
-You can set the trials in a csv file.
-The sofware will run all the trials in the file in sequence.
+The application uses folders with pictures as reference to set the trials.
+User will choose the categories used in trials.
+After that the application will generate a .csv file with randomized trials to be used in runtime.
+User can either chose the time delay (0, 2, 5, 10, 20) between observation response and onset of comparisson stimuli.

-A log file marking the position os the chosen comparisson and if it was a right or wrong response is generated along the session.
+A log file register the position of chosen comparisson stimulus, if it was a correct or incorrect response and totals of correct and incorrect responses.

-An observation response is required in the sample image to go foward and show the comparissons.
+An observation response is required in the sample image to go forward and show the comparissons.
 User can respond either with the mouse or in a touch screen.